 Timothy builds on Free Press’ grassroots and policy work to promote universal access to open networks and protect free speech everywhere.
 Before joining Free Press, Tim served as executive director of MediaChannel.org and as vice president of Globalvision New Media.
 He has also worked extensively as an editor, reporter and photojournalist for the Associated Press, Time, Inc., the New York Times and Australia Consolidated Press.
 Tim critiques, analyzes and reports on media and media policy for the Huffington Post and on his personal blog, MediaCitizen.
 When not wrangling with media, Tim is busy chauffeuring his two daughters to soccer matches across northern New Jersey.
 Follow him on Twitter @TimKarr.

-Joseph advocates in Washington to ensure that our nation’s media policies serve the public interest and builds coalitions to broaden the media reform movement's base.
+Joseph advocates in Washington to ensure that our nation’s media policies serve the public interest and builds coalitions to broaden the movement's base.
 Joseph writes frequently on media and Internet issues and is the co-author of the New York Times bestseller News for All the People: The Epic Story of Race and the American Media.
 He is the 2015 recipient of the Everett C. Parker Award, which recognizes an individual whose work embodies the principles and values of the public interest.
-Joseph also serves on the board of directors of the Center for Media Justice and the National Association of Latino Independent Producers.
+Joseph also serves on the board of the Center for Media Justice and the National Association of Latino Independent Producers.
 Before joining Free Press, Joseph worked as deputy director of the National Association of Hispanic Journalists and was a journalist for several years.
 He earned a degree in communications from the College of Staten Island.
 Follow him on Twitter @JosephATorres.